Lee Sin Build Guide by Fruity28

 If you know your fighting a singed try to get a very disruptive jungle like Maokai or Nunu.

-This guy is gets stomped pretty hard by Lee Sin.
 Max your Resonating Strike against Swain.

 You should be able to destroy him with double Doran's Blades.
 Hes fairly weak before he gets his ultimate and you can really abuse that.

 If he goes for a Nevermove try to Iron Will to the minion closest to him and punish/kill him.

 His ultimate, Ravenous Flock, is very strong, BUT you can still easily burst him down pre-level 9.
 Thats when it starts to get stronger.

 If Swain Uses his ultimate to sustain in lane, try to abuse him the second it ends.